marcinduma/LTRCLD-2557/docs/use-case1.md

 You should have 2 VPCs created.

 - context-[VRF-01]-addr-[10.0.0.0/23] - coresponding to NDO created VRF
-- Default, without name, created automaticaly by AWS
+- default, without name, created automaticaly by AWS

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image95.png" width = 800>

 Let's check the same in Azure Cloud.
 Open the Azure Portal and login if needed.

-Search for **Virtual Networks"** in search bar
+Search for **"Virtual Networks"** in search bar

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image96.png" width = 800>

-As we are using shared subscribtion in this lab, there will be 2 **Virtual Networks**
+As we are using shared subscribtion in this lab, there will be two(2) **Virtual Networks:**

-- VRF-01 - corresponding to our VRF
+- VRF-01 - corresponding to our created VRF
-- overlay-1 - infrastructure VRF in which CNC and Cloud Routers are connected
+- overlay-1 - infrastructure VNET in which CNC and Cloud Routers are connected

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image97.png" width = 800>

 ### 3. Additional Template creation

 As per our topology diagram, EPGs in each Cloud are separate.
-As current **temp-stretch-01** is associated with both sites, we need to create 2 new templates in the **Schema-T01** schema,  to Azure and AWS cloud sites respectively.
+As current **temp-stretch-01** is associated with both sites.
+We need to create two(2) new templates in the **Schema-T01** schema, for Azure and AWS cloud sites respectively.

-Use the "Add new Template" and create 2 new templates with following names.
-Similar to first template form **Actions** mennu associate to respective sites.
+Use the **"Add new Template"** and create 2 new templates with following names.
+Similar to first template from **Actions** menu associate to respective sites.

 **AWS Template:**